 An Electronic Money Institution (“EMI”) is defined as “a financial institution that has been licensed in accordance with this Act and authorised to issue electronic money or that holds an equivalent authorisation in another country in terms of the Electronic Money Directive to issue electronic money”.

-Electronic Money Institutions – Permitted Activities
+Electronic Money Institutions in Malta – Permitted Activities

 In addition to issuing electronic money, EMIs are entitled, subject to the prior authorisation of the MFSA, to engage in any of the following activities

 - the granting of credit related to certain payment services.
 Provided that any such credit shall not be granted from the funds received in exchange of electronic money and held in accordance with the prescribed safeguarding requirements.

 - the provision of operational services and closely related ancillary services in respect of the issuing of electronic money or to the provision of payment services referred to in point (i) above;

 - business activities other than the issuance of electronic money, having regard to the applicable law regulating such activities.